dextr-cloud/dextr-docs/docs/_pages/engage.md

 ----
 #### Call Transfers

-You can also do a call transfers, which can be either **Blind** or **Warm**.
+When on call, you're also able to do call transfers, which can be either **Blind** or **Warm**:

-**Blind** transfers gets the call on a selected Queue, making the contact wait until is taken by the next Available agent while also leaving you completely out of the call.
+- **Blind** transfers gets the call on a selected Queue, making the contact wait until is taken by the next Available agent while also leaving you completely out of the call.

-**Warm** transfers on the other hand, allows you to remain and monitor the call when another agent takes it.
+- **Warm** transfers on the other hand, allows you to remain and monitor the call when another agent takes it.

 <figure>
    <img src="{{ '/assets/images/transfer-call.gif' }}" alt="Call Transfer">